Aussie, previously known as Aussie Home Loans, is an Australian mortgage broker and lender.

 Aussie home loan rates differ depending on the type of home loan and whether the loan is made by Aussie or brokered with another lender.
 Generally speaking, though, Aussie home loan rates tend to be very low to moderate.

-Because Aussie is a lender as well as a broker, it offers hundreds of home loans and interest rates to suit a diverse variety of customers.
+Because Aussie is a lender as well as a broker, it can make many different home loans and interest rates available to suit a variety of customers.

-Typically, customers wanting to borrow money to buy a home to live in (owner-occupier home loans) will be able to secure a lower interest rate than those wanting to borrow money to invest in property (investor home loans).
+Typically, customers wanting to borrow money to buy a homes to live in as owner occupiers will be able to secure lower interest rates than those wanting to borrow money to invest in property.

 Aussie home loans review

 Aussie provides home loans to borrowers all over Australia, whether directly from its retail stores or via mobile mortgage brokers.